 Result:

-Nivo is built on D3 and provides a variety of templates for data visualization and presentation.
-It is one of the few libraries that provide server-side rendering ability and fully declarative charts.
+Nivo is built on D3 and provides a variety of templates for data presentation and data visualization with React.
+It’s one of the few libraries that provide server-side rendering and fully declarative charts.

 Features of Nivo include support for motion/transitions (React motion), HTML, Canvas, and SVG charts, isomorphic rendering, and a component playground.